bryanluby/ConferenceNotes/2017-06-AltConf.md

 - Check resources slide for this talk for all links
 - tinyletter.com/letsinfer + companion podcast
 - bike worshop app will use ML

+## Misc Notes

+- CALayer now has maskedCorners: CACornerMask
+- Mail-like full swipe gesture for any table view